 MRL (requirement of 6 credit hours)

-CE545R may be taken for variable elective credit for a maximum of six credit hours, for satisfactory/unsatisfactory credit only.
+CE545R may be taken for variable elective credit for a maximum of six credit hours.
 Each hour of CE545R credit requires 42 hours of work in the internship setting.
 (Example: three hours of credit requires 3 x 42=126 hours of work).

 Ordinarily, at least two thirds of the total hours worked for the internship would be actual contextual work.
 One third of the time may be used for study, reflection, and supervision.